National Socio-Environmental Synthesis Center at UMD Receives $28.5M Renewal From the National Science Foundation

 “SESYNC’s programs and ability to facilitate productive teamwork have had a positive impact on the University of Maryland and beyond,” said Jayanth Banavar, dean of the College of Computer, Mathematical, and Natural Sciences at UMD.
 “SESYNC is viewed across campus as a successful model for building bridges across disciplines and involving researchers at the undergraduate, graduate, postdoctoral and senior scientist levels to solve challenging problems that are important to decision makers.”

 Researchers at SESYNC frame their projects to inform discourse and results beyond academia.
 In the past six months, two research teams published influential commentary articles in the journal Nature to help inform decisions and improve the design of public policies.
-Peter Jørgensen, Didier Wernli, Scott Carroll and colleagues provided a socio-environmental perspective for a call to action on antimicrobial resistance ahead of a high-level United Nations (UN) meeting at which the UN General Assembly’s commited to addressing the root causes of antimicrobial resistance in a coordinated manner.
+Peter Jørgensen, Didier Wernli, Scott Carroll and colleagues provided a socio-environmental perspective for a call to action on antimicrobial resistance ahead of a high-level United Nations (UN) meeting at which the UN General Assembly’s committed to addressing the root causes of antimicrobial resistance in a coordinated manner.
 Another team, led by Christopher Golden of Harvard University, utilized new databases on global fish catch and human dietary nutrition to show that fish resources are under the most intense pressure in low-latitude developing nations.

 The center embraces a diversity of perspectives, methods and cultures among disciplines to explore solutions to pressing societal problems.
 For example, J. Baird Callicott, who recently retired from the University of North Texas, led a diverse team of legal scholars, economists, ecologists, conservation scientists and political ecologists.
 The researchers synthesized data to understand the implications of shifting ecological restoration goals.
 The team published its results in the journal Science less than a year after its first meeting.